Salary assessment for new and beginning teachers

 Sometimes there can be delays and these can occur at any step in the process.
 The most frequent delay is when teachers have not completed the form correctly or have failed to provide the necessary documentation to the salary assessment unit.

-Teachers' pay starts from 28 January, or a date when the principal requires new teachers to be at school.
+By default, teachers' pay starts from 28 January, or a date when the principal requires new teachers to be at school.
 This is often a day prior to the students returning.
-That is the date you will be paid from.
-So the first pay is typically for 10 days rather than the 14 many are expecting.
+So, the first pay is typically for less than the14 days many are expecting.
+For beginning teachers or teachers returning after a break in service, it is possible for an employer to nominate a date prior to 28 January when pay entitlements should start.
+This should happen if you are a beginning teacher attending school prior to 28 January,

 You may want to be at school earlier than the formal start date which is a matter of goodwill.